davidthings/mocad/doc/userguide.md

 ![](images/actobotics_motor_clamp.png)

 Let's connect this part up to something else.
-We'll load in one of the smaller channels, and check it out.
+We'll load in one of the smaller channels, and take a look.

 ![](images/actobotics_channel_3.png)